Adult Therapeutic Groups

 Description

 SASS is a closed therapeutic group for adult women who have experienced sexual assault as adults.
 The group is designed to provide support, build community and reduce isolation.
-This group can be condensed to run in 8 weeks and run as long as 10 weeks depending on the needs of the group.
+This group runs once per week for 15 weeks with one break week.
 Where demand is sufficient an intermediate “part two” series may be held for participants who previously benefited from the group.

 Topics include: